 - b) In the Limit Provisioning once End User has this many phones field, enter a maximum number of phones the user is allowed to provision.
-The maximum is 20. - Step 7 If you want Cisco Jabber users who are associated with this user profile, to be able to use the Mobile and Remote Access feature, check the Enable Mobile and Remote Access check box.
+The maximum is 20. - c) Check the Allow Provisioning of a phone already assigned to a different End User check box to determine whether the user who is associated with this profile has the permission to migrate or reassign a device that is already owned by another user.
+By default, this check box is unchecked. - Step 7 If you want Cisco Jabber users who are associated with this user profile, to be able to use the Mobile and Remote Access feature, check the Enable Mobile and Remote Access check box.